Chapter 4 Understanding pVACtools outputs

 Tier Criteria

-Pass Best Peptide passes the binding, read support, and expression criteria
+Pass Best Peptide passes the binding, reference match, read support, expression, and problematic position criteria

-LowReadSupport Best Peptide fails the read support criteria but passes the binding and expression criteria
+LowReadSupport Best Peptide fails the read support criteria but passes the binding, reference match, expression, and problematic position criteria

-LowExpr Best Peptide fails the expression criteria but passes the binding and read support criteria
+LowExpr Best Peptide fails the expression criteria but passes the binding, reference match, read support, and problematic position criteria

 Criteria Details